cashfree/file-genie/README.md

 ## FileGenie SDK
-FileGenie SDK is a Python library designed to simplify the parsing of various file formats (eg. TEXT, CSV, EXCEL, ZIP, XML, PDF) with a customizable transforming payloads as required.
-This SDK offers seamless integration, efficient file handling, and the flexibility to address edge cases with user-defined logic tailored to transforming entries as needed.
+FileGenie SDK is a Python library designed to simplify parsing files from AWS S3 in various formats (e.g., TEXT, CSV, EXCEL, ZIP, XML, PDF) and transforming the data using user-defined functions into desired output formats.
+By providing file parsing configurations and custom transformation logic, this library effortlessly processes and provide the output as needed.

 ### Features
-- **Multi-format Support:** Parse TEXT, CSV, EXCEL, ZIP, XML and PDF files effortlessly from AWS S3.
+- **Multi-format Support:** Effortlessly parse files in formats such as TEXT, CSV, EXCEL, ZIP, XML, and PDF directly from AWS S3.
-- **Multi-format Response:** Supports multiple type of response as per user's need.
-For eg.- DATAFRAME, JSON, FILE
+- **Flexible Response Types:** Generate responses tailored to user needs, including DATAFRAME, JSON, or FILE outputs.
-- **Password-Proctected Support:** Parse password protected files.
+- **Password-Protected Files:** Seamlessly parse files secured with passwords.
-- **Customizable Edge Case Handling:** Define and apply custom functions to handle specific parsing requirements.
-There can be multiple edge case to handle while transforming the entries such as sanitise_str_column, convert_amount_as_per_currency, convert_date_format etc.
+- **Custom Edge Case Handling:** Apply user-defined custom functions to manage specific parsing and transformation needs, including data sanitization, value conversions, or reformatting date fields for consistency.
-- **S3 Integration:** Supports fetching files directly from AWS S3 buckets based on IAM role.
+AWS S3 Integration: Fetch files directly from AWS S3 buckets using IAM roles for secure access.
-- **Simple Configuration:** Initialize with straightforward configurations, avoiding the need for additional setup files.
+Streamlined Configuration: Set up easily with minimal configuration, eliminating the need of writing parser for specific file type.

 ### Installation
 Install the SDK using pip: